SciML/DiffEqDocs.jl/docs/src/types/dae_types.md

 * `u0`: The initial condition.
 * `du0`: The initial condition for the derivative.
 * `tspan`: The timespan for the problem.
+* `callback`: A callback to be applied to every solver which uses the problem.
+  Defaults to a black CallbackSet, which will have no effect.

 ## Special Solver Options

 ## Special Solution Fields